Artcs1/VLM-Privacy/README.md

 Protection in Images Captured by Blind and Low Vision Users </h2>

-Jeffri Murrugarra-Llerena, Haoran Niu, K. Suzanne Barber, Hal Daumé III, Yang Trista Cao, Paola Cascante-Bonilla
+Jeffri Murrugarra-Llerena, Haoran Niu, K. Suzanne Barber, Hal Daumé III, Yang Trista Cao, Paola Cascante-Bonilla State University of New York at Stony Brook, University of Texas at Austin, University of Maryland, College Park

 </div>